Dual Sport motorcycle helmet

 Anti-fog:Fog in your head is one thing, fog in your helmet is another, but just as confusing.
 In humid weather conditions the inside of your visor can sometimes get damp.
 You can't stop breathing.
 Pinlock lenses are the best solution.
 Anti-fog coatings require a more regular treatment with this product.

-The fastener:Traditionally, many (sporty) helmets are equipped with a Double-D buckle.
+The fastener:Traditionally, many (sporty) helmets are equipped with a Double-D ring.
 The safest option, although we admit it: putting on your gloves and closing your helmet afterwards is not easy.
 Micrometric fastenings are a lot easier to handle, but in theory are lower on the safety ladder (at high speeds).
-Double-D buckle is mandatory on the racetrack.
+Double-D is mandatory on the racetrack.

 Intercom: if this is one of the considerations, or if you're planning to install it in the future, you can already take it into account when buying a motorcycle helmet.